alikashiff99-a11y/valentine-github-pages-template2/README.md

 # 💖 Valentine GitHub Pages Template

 A cute, **mobile-first Valentine website template** built with HTML, CSS, and JavaScript.
-Designed specifically to look great on **iPhone**, and hosted **100% free** using GitHub Pages.
+Designed to look beautiful on **iPhone**, with smooth buttons, soft colors, and an app-like flow.

-This project is perfect if you want to create a romantic
+Perfect for creating a romantic
-**“Will you be my Valentine?”** website with a smooth, app-like flow — no frameworks, no backend, no setup.
+**“Will you be my Valentine?”** website and hosting it **for free** on GitHub Pages.

 👉 **Live Demo:**
 https://ii0mer.github.io/valentine-github-pages-template/